Greenhouses

 Labor Costs: DIY vs. Professional Builds

-Labor is one of the most variable greenhouse costs, and one of the easiest areas to save.
+It’s true that labor is one of the most variable greenhouse costs, but it’s also one of the easiest areas to save.
+Here’s a quick comparison of DIYing your own greenhouse or hiring a contractor.

 Building it yourself:

-• Best suited for smaller greenhouses (under 300 sq ft).
+• Best for smaller greenhouses (under 300 sq ft)

 • Potential downsides: delays, misaligned framing, or wasted materials, especially for beginners.